 The MFT curriculum is composed of 18 courses without any practicum courses for a total of 54 semester credits.
 Please note: The non-clinical track is for students not interested in pursuing licensure as a MFT or LPCC.
 Students who complete the non-clinical track, may decide to pursue a career where they work with and/or on behalf of individuals, couples, and families in a way that does not require a clinical license.
 Graduates may decide to work in a variety of settings, including but not limited to the broader human services field, social services industry, among others.
 The non-clinical degree does not lead to a clinical license or credential.
-Further, the non-clinical track is not a part of the COAMFTE track, as this track does not include the clinical component required for COAMFTE.
+Further, the non-clinical track is not COAMFTE accredited or educational requirements approved by BBS for LPCC, as this track does not include the clinical component.